-The EZBioscience® 2× SYBR Green qPCR Master Mix (ROX1 plus) uses a specially modified Tag DNA polymerase protected by a hot-start activation technique, and optimized qPCR buffer system to perform SYBR Green I based Real-time quantitative PCR (qPCR).
+The EZBioscience® 2× SYBR Green gPCR master Mix uses a specially modified Tag DNA polymerase protected by a hot-start activation technique, and optimized qPCR buffer system to perform SYBR Green I based Real-time quantitative PCR (qPCR).
 The Mix is prepared at 2× reaction concentration, and can be directly used on both high and low-template qPCR with high sensitivity, specificity and reliability.
-Besides, the relatively high concentration of ROX (ROX1) is premixed in the mixture to make it an excellent ready to use, one-tube qPCR reagent.